Pasek108/GoblinSlayer/README.md

 - Player is standing in the middle
 - Game generates random waves of goblins which runs towards the player
 - Player has to use keys A and D to face left or right direction
-- If player is facing goblin dirrection it will kill him, if no player will lose
+- If player is facing goblin direction, he will kill the goblin, otherwise player will lose
-- When player clears a wave new one is generated with more goblins that are faster
+- When player clears a wave, new one is generated with more goblins that are faster

 ----------------------------------